pkress/aita_analysis/README.md

 Examine posting and commenting behavior in r/AITA

 ## Main data sources:
-Data are sourced from pulling data from reddit for posts in the public aita dataset here: https://github.com/iterative/aita_dataset.
+Data are sourced from pulling data from reddit for posts in the public aita dataset [here](https://github.com/iterative/aita_dataset)
 The data creation is performed in pull_aita_data.R